 Variety of options:

 Nowadays, paint can be mixed to order by computers that will guarantee the outcome.
-You can easily get the exact color you want, with the exact sheen you want.
+You can very easily get the exact color you want, with the exact sheen you want.

 Best places to use:

 Because wallpaper is applied with an adhesive, you should not use it for high moisture areas such as bathrooms and kitchens as they may cause wallpaper to peel away from the wall.
 Same goes for open areas susceptible to weather elements such as balconies.